-Star Carr is an important Mesolithic archeological site which is situated on The Carrs.
-It ages back to the mid Stone Age (9500-4000 BC) and is home to Britains oldest house (8000 BC).
 Many artefacts have been discovered during archeological digs which have given rise to evidence of how people lived during this period.
 Barbed points, flint, beads of shale and amber and even early timber platforms have been discovered, showing that there are similarities between life in the past and today.
 These artefacts have been preserved for a very long time due to the water-logged peaty soils found on The Carrs; without it the artefacts would have decomposed and knowledge of how life was lived in the areas would not have been gained.
-This area of land has been extensively drained and used as farmland which has caused the peat to deteriorate.
-Consequently, artefacts that were once preserved in this environment are also deteriorating, highlighting the need to conserve the area and its history.
+However, this area of land has been extensively drained for use as farmland which has caused the peat to deteriorate in recent decades.
+Rapid chemical changes have arisen in the once-waterlogged sediments and consequently, artefacts that were once preserved in this environment are also deteriorating, highlighting the need to conserve the area and its history.

 The University of York has been conducting archaeological research into the site for a number of years and continues to publish new discoveries and insights from the most recent excavations.
 The Star Carr Project, led by Professor Nicky Milner at the Department of Archaeology in York has a great website well worth exploring, and covers a great deal more than I can cover here.
 I recommend you devote some time to look at it.
 Nicky has been studying Star Carr and related sites like Flixton Island since the late eighties and her team has a considerable reputation among the global scientific community studying the Mesolithic period.